HugoLhuillier/hugolhuillier.github.io/README.md

 # Personal website

 This is a Jekyll served website statically hosted on Github.
-The website is mainly drawn from [Ankit Sultana's template](https://github.com/bk2dcradle/researcher), while some bits belong to [Florian Oswald's website](https://github.com/floswald/floswald.github.io).
-Cheers to both of them.
+The website is based on Valentina Fernandez Alanis' theme, [taken](https://github.com/vfalanis/taken), and the visualization page is drawn from Lia Bogoev's [-folio](https://github.com/bogoli/-folio) theme.